MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 In the case of TERM00109, the temperature of the part of the snow that melts in the energy balance except for the snow is I'm assuming it doesn't change.
-TERM00110 is the latent heat of melting, TERM00111 is the freezing point, TERM00112 is the specific heat of ice It is.
+TERM00110 is the latent heat of melting, TERM00111 is the freezing point, and TERM00112 is the specific heat of ice.

 The actual snowmelt and soil temperature are based on the current amount of snow and soil temperature in the case of full melting of the TERM00113,